Cover image

 So far I only had experience printing with PLA and PETG.
 They have different properties.

-• Printing: medium, I only used it two times and both times I wasn't happy with the result.
+Medium, I only used it two times and in both cases I wasn't happy with the result.
 I guess more practice is needed.

 There are many subtypes, such as PLA Silk (gives the print shiny surface), PETG HF (for better printing quality), PLA Wood (wood-like texture), PLA Stone (stone-like texture), Gradient PLA (gradual color change), etc. I have some of them too, but haven't tried them yet.